campossvictor/Foodfy/README.md

  Secondly, I created HTML structure imagining the page semantics, thinking how I could bring more acessibility and how I would manipulate that structure on CSS.

- OBS: I told you again: the structure is not perfect, but I'm studing for make it better.
+ OBS: I say again: the structure is not perfect, but I'm studing for make it better.

  ### Styling Page